Argha-code/DevTinder-Front/README.md

-Login and see if your data is coming properly in the store NavBar should update as soon as the user logs in Refactor our code to add constants file + create a components folder
+Login and see if your data is coming properly in the store NavBar should update as soon as the user logs in Refactor our code to add constants file + create a components folder You should not be access other routes without login
+If token is not present, redirect user to login page